eecs280staff/tutorials/docs/setup_visualstudio.md

 The arguments above specify the name of a data file, coulumns, and filter values for the program to use.

-Right-click the project in the Solution Explorer (`p1-stats` in this example).
+Right-click the project in the Solution Explorer (`stats` in this example).
 Select "Properties".

 <img src="images/visualstudio148.png" width="320px" />